 2. Check MyHousing for notice of deposit due

-After the application period, housing applicants who have confirmed admission will be prompted in MyHousing to pay the $200 housing deposit.
+From February 1st through May 1st, housing applicants who have confirmed admission will be prompted in MyHousing to pay the $200 housing deposit.
 Do not pay your deposit until you receive notice of deposit due; early payments will be returned.

 3. Pay your deposit online or through the mail